 5. The Dwolla Dashboard

-The Dwolla Dashboard is one of the most time saving and exciting value-adds of the Access API.
+The dashboard is one of the most time saving and exciting value-adds of Dwolla.
 All within a thoughtfully designed interface, you can manage your customers, search transaction information, and view key business insights.

 Not only does the Dashboard and Admin save you time on day-to-day operations and support as it relates to your integration, but your developer team doesn’t have to pour hours into building an interface for managing the data collected by the API.

 To learn more about any of these features or to get a payments flow consultation call with one of our team members, just reach out below!